-According to City data, some of the phenomena resulting from Climate Change will occur by the early 21st Century:
+Climate Change

+The City's recently created Climate Action Division reports that Climate Change will affect the Boise area in the following ways:
-HEAT STRESS DAYS: By the mid-21st century, Moderate Risk days (heat index >91 degrees F) for heat extremes will increase from a historical baseline of around 16 days per summer to 66 days per summer.
-High Risk days (heat index greater >103 degrees F) have been exceedingly rare in Boise; however, such days will become more common.

-HEAVY PRECIPITATION DAYS: By the early-21st century, the occurrence of these events (daily total exceeding 0.7") is projected to increase in Boise by approximately 50%.

-INCREASED IRRIGATION DEMANDS: Climate change will increase evaporative demand and irrigation requirements during the warm season.
-An increase of approximately 2" of irrigation is projected.

-INCREASED DROUGHT FREQUENCY: Moderate drought, which currently occurs in 1 of every 4 years on average, is projected to occur in 1 of every 2 years on average.
+- Heat Stress Days: Moderate Risk days (heat index >91 degrees F) for heat extremes will increase from a historical baseline of around 16 days per summer to 66 days per summer.
+High Risk days (heat index greater >103 degrees F) have been exceedingly rare in Boise; however, such days will become more common. - Heavy Precipitation: The occurrence of these events (daily total exceeding 0.7") is projected to increase in Boise by approximately 50%. - Increased Irrigation Demands: Climate change will increase evaporative demand and irrigation requirements during the warm season.
+An increase of approximately 2" of irrigation is projected. - Increased Drought Frequency: Moderate drought is projected to occur in 1 of every 2 years on average.
 Drought frequency is projected to increase despite a rise in heavy precipitation events due to greater evaporative demand.
-Likewise, exceptional drought that historically occurs, on average, 1 out of every 12 years is projected to occur in nearly 1 of every 3-4 years.

-POOR AIR QUALITY DAYS: The duration of the summer period under which forests and high desert landscapes are predicted to be critically dry is projected to increase 40-100%, and the odds of very large fires in the Boise airshed region is projected to increase by 400%.
-These changes suggest a greater potential for chronic air quality problems within the metropolitan area.
+Likewise, exceptional drought that historically occurs, on average, 1 out of every 12 years is projected to occur in nearly 1 of every 3-4 years. - Poor Air Quality: The duration of the summer period under which forests and high desert landscapes are predicted to be critically dry is projected to increase 40-100%, and the odds of very large fires in the Boise airshed region is projected to increase by 400%.
+These changes suggest a greater potential for chronic air quality problems within the metropolitan area. - Flooding: No overall change in river flooding is projected.

-CHANGES IN SEASONAL STREAM FLOWS: Seasonal shifts in river levels for the Boise River are projected, resulting in more runoff in the winter and spring and less during the summer months.

-FLOODING DANGER: No overall change in river flooding is projected.
 However, a greater proportion of high streamflow events are projected to occur during the fall through winter.
-This is a consequence of changes in snow and snowmelt timing on upstream watersheds, and more winter precipitation falling as snow and directly running off.

-DECREASED WATER QUALITY: Earlier mountain snowmelt, increased evaporative demand and extended period of warm and dry conditions during the summer months are projected to result in further declines to low flows in the Boise River.
+This is a consequence of changes in snow and snowmelt timing on upstream watersheds, and more winter precipitation falling as snow and directly running off. - Decreased Water Quality: Earlier mountain snowmelt, increased evaporative demand and extended period of warm and dry conditions during the summer months are projected to result in further declines to low flows in the Boise River.
 Conditions that are detrimental to water quality and aquatic life are expected to increase substantially, with a 400% uptick in the frequency of what are historically considered low flow levels.

+Wildfire Hazards

+Southwest Idaho is one of the most fire-prone areas in the western United States and Boise is expanding into wildland-urban interface (WUI) areas, where wildfires threaten homes, and the people that live in them.
+In response, the Boise Fire Department has focused efforts on wildfire mitigation, including increased staffing, new building and fire prevention codes specific to the WUI, creation of a Citizen Fuel Reduction Policy, and partnerships with multiple outside agencies.